objectpartners/culture-slides/slides/people.md

 ##  Great People

-Creating a positive, open culture
+Create a positive, open culture

-And working to make each other better
+And work together to make each other better